Before getting started it’s probably best to deal with the various myths surrounding German wine. Here are the most common ones and the facts.

 Anbaugebiet (13): a major region and there are 13 of them.
 Anbaugebieten can easily be compared to the likes of Tuscany, Champagne, the Douro, and Priorat in their respective countries.
 The Mosel and the Rheingau are the two most historic and important anbaugebieten.
 More on these later.

 Enter the VDP, or Verband Deutscher Prädikatsweingüter, an association of Germany’s best producers founded in 1910.
 Today the VDP has just 200 members from all 13 regions.
-Given that over 30,000 entities grow grapes and make wine in Germany it can easily be argued that the organization is the best of its kind in the world.
-It also goes without saying that the VDP’s regulations and classification are far more stringent that Germany’s laws.
+Given that over 30,000 entities grow grapes and make wine in Germany, it can easily be argued that the organization is the best of its kind in the world.
+It also goes without saying that the VDP’s regulations and classification are far more stringent than typical German laws.

 • Ortsweine: village level wines